airctic/icevision/docs/INSTALL.md

 ### **Option 1:** Installing from pypi repository **[Stable Version]**

-To install icevision package together with all dependencies:
+To install icevision package together with almost all dependencies:

 <div class="termy">
 ```console